-Please note that use of commercial intermediaries or business agents is tightly controlled by Veolia.
+Please note that the use of commercial intermediaries or business agents is tightly controlled by Veolia.
 Please speak to the legal team before engaging, or entering into any contractual commitment with, any commercial intermediary or business agent.

-9.0 DONATIONS AND SPONSORSHIP
+9. DONATIONS AND SPONSORSHIP

 - 9.1 Charitable donations are allowed that are legal and ethical under local laws and practices.
-Please refer to our Charitable Donations and Sponsorship Policy (available on the intranet) before you agree to any sponsorship arrangement. - 9.2 Care must be taken to ensure that any such charitable donations or sponsorship are never used to gain improper influence.
+Please refer to our Charitable Donations and Sponsorship Policy (available on the BMS, under Policies) before you agree to any sponsorship arrangement. - 9.2 Care must be taken to ensure that any such charitable donations or sponsorship are never used to gain improper influence.

-10.0 TENDERING AND AWARDING OF CONTRACTS
+10. TENDERING AND AWARDING OF CONTRACTS

-Veolia takes a zero-tolerance approach to anti-competitive behaviour, including any practice aiming or resulting in restricting access to any public procurement process.
+Veolia takes a zero-tolerance approach to anti-competitive behaviour including any practice resulting in, or aimed at, restricting access to any public procurement process.

-11.0 POLITICAL ACTIVITIES AND CONTRIBUTIONS
+11. POLITICAL ACTIVITIES AND CONTRIBUTIONS

 Veolia does not engage in any political activity or make donations or other contributions (whether in cash or in kind) to any political party or candidate for local or national election.
 No employee or third party may engage Veolia or use Veolia's resources in any way for such purposes.
+Care must be taken to ensure that funding provided to public authorities for local activities such as sponsorship, communication campaigns, advertising, inserts, newsletters etc does not involve support of political activity of any sort, particularly during an election period (purdah).

-12.0 INFLUENCE PEDDLING
+12. INFLUENCE PEDDLING